kandashi/Dynamic-Effects-SRD/README.md

 A compendium pack for SRD items, spells, feats etc configured for use with Dynamic Active Effects, MQoL, Furnace and About Time/Times Up
 --

-### Anything with an X next to the name is currently broken

 ### DAE is 100% required.

 ### MQoL and sometimes Furnace are needed for auto effect application